bcgov/digital-trust-toolkit/credentials/credential-bc-natural-gas-title-EO100.md

 ## Scope

-The GF only covers the Verification Statement Credential
+This governance framework only covers the credential for the EO100™ certification from Equitable Origin.

 ## Schema Definition